siddoshi93/InsightAgent/proc/README.md

 ```
 wget --no-check-certificate https://raw.githubusercontent.com/insightfinder/InsightAgent/master/deployment/deployInsightAgent.sh
 ```
+- Change permission of "deployInsightAgent.sh" as a executable.
 - Get IP address of all machines (or hosts) on which InsightFinder agent needs to be installed.
 - All machines should have same login username and password.
 - Include IP address of all hosts in hostlist.txt and enter one IP address per line.